 Would you prefer a school where the student body represents a blend of different ages and generations, or would you opt for a school where most students are the same age as you?

-Traditionally, undergraduate students range in age from 18 to 22.
+The "traditional" college student is thought to be between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At American Business and Technology University, 3.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank American Business and Technology University #1,586 in the nation for student age diversity.
+At American Business and Technology University, 29.5% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank American Business and Technology University #2,041 in the nation for student age diversity.

 Take a Look at Age Diversity at American Business and Technology University

 Analyze the age distribution of American Business and Technology University students with the following chart.

 - What do we mean when we refer to diversity in college?